Venice Film Festival: Giornate degli Autori

 The Giornate degli Autori (formerly Venice Days) is an independent and parallel section founded in 2004 in association with Venice Film Festival.
-It is modeled on the Directors' Fortnight at the Cannes Film Festival.
+It is modelled on the Directors' Fortnight at the Cannes Film Festival.
 Anac and 100autori which are both associations of Italian film directors and authors are engaged to support and promote the Giornate.

 The awards under this sections are: